Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Hunter or Fisherman Interference

-Prohibits using a drone to interfere with someone's lawful hunting, fishing, or taking of animals.
-Exceptions exist for law enforcement personnel, U.S. Fish and Wildlife Service officers, and IDNR employees acting within their authority.
+Prohibits using a drone to interfere with another person's lawful hunting, fishing, or pursuit of animals.
+Does not apply to law enforcement, U.S. Fish and Wildlife Service officers, or IDNR employees acting within their authority.

 View source